shirulaf/Components_Intro/README.md

 ## Files in Repo

 ### App.vue
-The inital App components, no other components
+The inital App component with all the logic, no other components
 ### src/*
 The components structure after splitting